jell0wed/C28ExchangeAgent/README.md

  and check whether there is an entry named "C28 Transport Agent"

-*if there is no such entry, skip to step X*
+*if there is no such entry, skip to step 3*

 #### 2. Removing the installed TransportAgent